Cath Palug: Rainouart

 Chapalu here was the son born after the lutin Gringalet (Note: "Rigalez .j. muton" in (Le Roux de Lincy 1836).)
 (Note: Gringalet is also the name of the horse of Gauvain.
 This might explain the description of the chapalus: the body of a horse (Freymond gave notice of this, crediting his friend S. Singer).) raped the fée (fairy) Brunehold (Note: "Brunehold" is given in (Paris (P.) 1852).
 "Burneholt" appears as heading in e.g., Walter, Philippe (2015), Dictionnaire de mythologie arthurienne.
 "Brunehaut" is used in J. Vannérus (1938).
 "Bruhan" in (Le Roux de Lincy 1836).) while she bathed in the fountain of Oricon.
 Although Chapalu was beautiful, his mother could not bear her shame and turned him into a hideously shaped monster, and this curse could only be lifted when he has sucked a few drops of Rainouart's blood.
 The description of Chapalu after his metamorphosis was that he had a cat's head with red eyes, a horse's body, a griffon's talons (or dragon's feet), and a lion's tail.
 Rainouart is then brought to Avalon by three fairies, and Arthur the king of Avalon commands Chapalu to fight this newcomer.
 In the ensuing battle, Chapalu laps some blood from his opponent's heel, and his human form is restored.

+An incidental detail is that Sir Gawain, Sir Yvain, and Roland have also been spirited away into Avalon, as chattered by the three fays who abducted Rainouart, and also uttered by Arthur in the welcoming greeting.
+(Note: Since the subject of Loomis's study is Gawain, it is significant that Gawain figures in Loquifer and Jean d'Outremeuse, but is absent from the Alexandrine romance of Ogier.)